IgnisDa/ryot/docs/content/architecture.md

 ### Version Control

-Unless it is a very small change, I prefer creating a separate branch and merging it via an MR when it is done.
+Unless it is a very small change, I prefer creating a separate branch and merging it via a pull request when it is done.